jecki/logicConverter/README.md

 Possible use cases
 ------------------

+A possible use case are:

+* Support for (digital) editions of historical texts that use the Principia Mathematica notation: You type the formula into the digital edition and get the corresponding modern notation, or the TeX-representation of the Principia Mathematica notation.

-A possible use case is employing logicConverter as a front-end to generate code for modern theorem-provers or verification systems like metamath, metamath0, lean or coq.
+* Employing logicConverter as a front-end to generate code for modern theorem-provers or verification systems like metamath, metamath0, lean or coq.

 License
 -------

-logi is open source software under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)
+logiConverter is open source software under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

 Copyright 2022 Eckhart Arnold <arnold@badw.de>, Bavarian Academy of Sciences and Humanities